wp-plugins/woocommerce-nigeria-states/trunk/readme.txt

 * 	Go to "Plugins > Add New" from the left hand menu
 * 	In the search box type "Woocommerce Nigeria State"
 *	From the search result you will see "Woocommerce Nigeria States" click on "Install Now" to install the plugin
-*	A popup window will ask you to confirm your wish to install the Plugin.
+*	A pop-up window will ask you to confirm your wish to install the Plugin.

 = Note: =
 If this is the first time you've installed a WordPress Plugin, you may need to enter the FTP login credential information.
 If you've installed a Plugin before, it will still have the login information.
 This information is available through your web server host.